 Force majeure clauses can give an out for parties unable to meet their contractual obligations because of events beyond their control.
 Companies affected by force majeure events (or whose counterparties face force majeure events) should review their contracts to find out what the rules are in these specific situations.
 Force majeure clauses often require counterparty notifications (on the event of force majeure and its ending).
 And, as above, sometimes contracts are terminable if force majeure events last.
 It is important for companies that are experiencing force majeure events to find out what their agreeements actually say.
 Or even prepare in advance for unexpected events by keeping force majeure clause information in a contract management database.

-How Kira Can Help Quickly Locate Force Majeure Clauses Over a Large Set of Agreements
+How AI Can Help Quickly Locate Force Majeure Clauses Over a Large Set of Agreements

 Force majeure events can occur unexpectedly and require a quick response.
 At moments where time is short, lawyers overextended, and answers needed, our software can help quickly determine the impact of a force majeure-type event.
-Kira's cloud-based software rapidly reads contracts for user-specified provisions (including force majeure clauses) and puts findings into summary charts.
+Kira's machine learning sofware rapidly reads contracts for user-specified provisions (including force majeure clauses) and puts findings into summary charts.
 Our software reviews documents in seconds per page—even experienced lawyers are much slower.
-Kira is cloud-based and requires no installation (though does require an internet connection, which Sandy made some of us realize is not necessarily easy to come by in a disaster).
+Kira is cloud-based and requires no installation (though does require an internet connection, which past hurricanes made some of us realize is not necessarily easy to come by in a disaster).
 And Kira is simple enough you should be able to use it without training.
 Essentially, using our software, you can rapidly and automatically find and extract force majeure clauses across all of your contracts.

 From a distribution agreement: